 Review: NRS Un-Pin Kit

-When I think about the safety equipment I bring on a trip/ lap, I think of my un pin kit the same way I think about a spare tire.
-It would be foolish to leave home without one, but I never expect to use it.
-That's exactly why I appreciate the NRS Un-Pin Kit ($400).
-It packs all the essential tools for a mechanical advantage rescue into a compact package that fits easily in a kayak or canoe and stays out of the way until the moment you need it.
+When I consider the required safety equipment for a day on the water, I think of my un-pin kit kind of like a spare tire: I don't expect to use it, but it would be foolish to leave home without it.
+So too with the NRS Un-Pin Kit ($400), which packs all the essential tools for a mechanical-advantage rescue into a compact package that fits easily in a kayak or canoe and stays out of the way until the moment you need it.

-At its price point, the NRS Un Pin Kit represents one of the easiest safety investments a paddler can make.
-Like a first aid kit, spare paddle, or throw rope, you hope it spends its entire life sitting unused in your boat.
+At its price point, the Un-Pin Kit represents one of the easiest safety investments a paddler can make.
+Like a first-aid kit, spare paddle, or throw rope, you hope it spends its entire life sitting unused in your boat.
 But if the day comes when you need it, you'll be glad it's there.
 Available at NRS.com.